AMORE: Adaptive Multi-Output Operator Network for Stiff Chemical Kinetics: Methodology

 Partition of unity (PoU) \citep{Babuvska_1997_PoU} allows us to stitch locally well-defined approximation spaces to give them a conforming global definition of desired regularity.
 PoU is defined such that the basis functions are bounded $[0,1]$ and the sum of the basis functions at any point is one, i.e., for the trunk output for each state variable,

 \citeauthor{Lee_2021_PoU} \cite{Lee_2021_PoU}, \citeauthor{N_trask_2022_PoU} \cite{N_trask_2022_PoU} consider PoU in a neural network by considering a softmax function in the last hidden layer of a neural network. \citeauthor{Goswami_2024_Stiff_Kinetics} \cite{Goswami_2024_Stiff_Kinetics} considered PoU in DeepONet in the trunk network by incorporating a PoU-based additional loss function to satisfy the second equation of PoU, i.e., \Cref{Eq:PoU def 2} in the loss function as an additional penalty term.
 However, this does not ensure the bound ($[0,1]$) of the basis function.
-Furthermore, this also does not ensure the summation of the basis functions to be one, as it depends on the penalty term considered in the loss function for the PoU-based loss. \citeauthor{Sharma_2025_Ensemble} \cite{Sharma_2025_Ensemble} proposed an ensemble DeepONet wherein individual trunk networks are stacked column-wise to form an ensemble trunk along with a single branch network, as well as a PoU-mixture-of-experts (PoU-MoE) trunk architecture.
-The idea of PoU-MoE trunk is to partition the domain into overlapping spherical patches and employing a separate trunk on each of them, and then blending them into a single trunk network.
+Furthermore, this also does not ensure the summation of the basis functions to be one, as it depends on the penalty term considered in the loss function for the PoU-based loss. \citeauthor{Sharma_2025_Ensemble} \cite{Sharma_2025_Ensemble} proposed an ensemble DeepONet with stacked trunk networks forming an ensemble trunk, and a PoU-mixture-of-experts (PoU-MoE) trunk architecture, wherein the domain is partitioned into overlapping spherical patches with a separate trunk on each of them, blended to form a single trunk network.
 The authors also noted that the PoU-MoE trunk incurs a higher computational cost due to the forward pass consisting of serial looping over the patches of the domain.

 In the present study, we design our trunk network to automatically satisfy the PoU in the trunk network for each state variable, which are the basis functions in the approximation of the output.
 We consider the softmax function to enforce PoU in the trunk network.
 The output of the trunk network is passed through a softmax function, which ensures that both the basis functions are bounded in $(0,1)$, ($0 < tr_i(t)< 1, \forall \;t\in [0, n_t\Delta t], \forall \; i\in [1, p]$ ) and the sum of the basis functions as one ($\sum_i^p tr_i(t) = 1, \;\;\forall\; t\in [0, n_t\Delta t]$).
 Since we have divided the output of the trunk into as many numbers as the number of state variables, we have enforced the PoU for each state variable.
 This is implemented by considering the softmax function to $\bm{C}$ before \Cref{Eq:DeepONet einsum} along the basis dimension.
 Thus,